 If you’re concerned about weight gain with Nurtec ODT, talk with your doctor.

 Also, talk with your doctor if you’ve had problems with weight gain from other drugs used to prevent migraine headaches.
-They can advise whether Nurtec ODT could be a good treatment option for you.
+They can advise whether Nurtec ODT could be a treatment option for you.

 Will Nurtec ODT make me sleepy?